 Lundin Peak is another one of the many peaks near Snoqualmie Pass that can be climbed in a short day.
 It lies on the ridge halfway between higher Snoqualmie Mountain on the west and lower Red Mountain on the east.
 The peak is actually a series of high fin-like crags on the ridge.
 In ordinary terms or in out of the way places it might not even have acquired an official name.
 But since this is the Snoqualmie Pass area, more features have been named on the USGS map.

 The mountain is a popular objective due to its short approaches.
 Even so, the easiest route is Class 4.
 There have been fatalities on the mountain and at least two memorial plaques attest to this.
 One of the fatalities was for a leader who fell while placing pro for students.
-Now I defer judgement on the legitimacy of bonding plaques to a mountain, but the oversized stainless steel memorial bolts affixed to the East Ridge are an eyesore.
+Now I defer judgment on the legitimacy of bonding plaques to a mountain, but the oversized stainless steel memorial bolts affixed to the East Ridge are an eyesore.

 The mountain was once called the "Little Sister" to Snoqualmie Mountain but its toponym now honors a forest ranger of yore.
-Rock is granodiorite of the Snoqualmie Batholith.
+Rock is the granodiorite of the Snoqualmie Batholith.

 There are two "standard" approaches and one shortcut approach to the peak, all from the south side.
 The approach taken depends on the rock route chosen.
 Approaches from the north (from Middle Fork Snoqualmie River valley) will be omitted here as no one would come from that direction with the sole intent of climbing Lundin.